 A gynecologic oncologist is best suited to treat ovarian cancer.
-S/He is trained in the various types of ovarian treatment options and is most often also the surgeon that removes the cancer.
+S/He is trained in the various types of ovarian treatment options and is most often also the surgeon that removes gynecologic cancers.
+Women who have been diagnosed with ovarian cancer typically receive a combination of the following treatments.

-Ovarian cancer treatment can affect cancer cells in the pelvis, in the abdomen, or throughout the body.
-Depending on where the cancer is located, a combination of more than one treatment may be recommended -- either at the same time or one after the other.
+Ovarian cancer treatment can affect cancer cells in the pelvis, abdomen, or throughout the body.
+Depending on where the cancer is located, a combination of more than one treatment may be recommended — either at the same time or one after the other.

 You may want to know how treatment may change your normal activities.
 You and your doctor can work together to develop a treatment plan that meets your medical and personal needs.